KyroChi/pluribus-puppet/README.md

 **_`stats`_** enables or disables vLAN statistics.
 This can either be `enable` or `disable`.
 The default value is `enable`.

-**_`ports`_** is a comma seperated list of ports that the vLAN will use.
-There cannot be any whitespace seperating the ports, ranges are allowed.
+**_`ports`_** is a comma separated list of ports that the vLAN will use.
+There cannot be any whitespace separating the ports, ranges are allowed.
 The default value is `'none'`

-**_`untagged_ports`_** is a comma seperated list of untagged ports that the vLAN will use.
-There cannot be any whitespace seperating the ports, ranges are allowed.
+**_`untagged_ports`_** is a comma separated list of untagged ports that the vLAN will use.
+There cannot be any whitespace separating the ports, ranges are allowed.
 The default value is `'none'`

 #### Example Implementation